Rape and Sexual assault. Universal Definitions for Sexual Violence

-- RAPE: The RINJ Foundation has, after two years of global rape research, adopted the World Health Organization (WHO) definition of "rape" (which in somewhat different terms is also the Unted States' federal meaning of rape) as
+- RAPE: The RINJ Foundation has adopted the World Health Organization (WHO) definition of "rape" (which in somewhat different terms is also the Unted States' federal meaning of rape) as

 the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.